 Equinoxes and solstices are opposite on either side of the equator.
 The March equinox is the spring (vernal) equinox in the Northern Hemisphere, marking the start of astronomical spring.
 In the Southern Hemisphere, it is the autumnal (fall) equinox, which marks the start of fall.

 On the equinox, night and day are nearly the same length – 12 hours – all over the world.
 This is the reason it's called an “equinox”, derived from Latin, meaning “equal night.”
 However, in reality, equinoxes don't have exactly 12 hours of daylight.

 What Happens on the Equinox?

-The Earth's axis is always tilted at an angle of about 23.4° in relation to the ecliptic plane, the imaginary plane created by the Earth's path around the Sun.
+Earth's axis is tilted at an angle of about 23.4° in relation to the ecliptic plane, the imaginary plane created by the Earth's path around the Sun.
 On any other day of the year, either the Southern Hemisphere or the Northern Hemisphere tilts a little towards the Sun.
 But on the two equinoxes, the tilt of the Earth's axis is perpendicular to the Sun's rays, like the illustration shows.

 Used to Measure Tropical Year

 The March equinox is often used by astronomers to measure a tropical year – the mean time it takes for the Earth to complete a single orbit around the Sun.
 Also known as a solar year, a tropical year is approximately 365 days, 5 hours, 48 minutes and 45 seconds long.

 The time between one March equinox and the next can vary by only a few minutes or by as many as 30 minutes each year.
-For example, the time between the March Equinox in 2015 and the March Equinox in 2016 was 365 days, 5 hours, 44 minutes, and 56 seconds, while the same duration between the March Equinoxes in 2016 and 2017 will be 365 days, 5 hours, 58 minutes, and 36 seconds.
+For example, the time between the March Equinox in 2015 and the March Equinox in 2016 was 365 days, 5 hours, 44 minutes, and 56 seconds, while the same duration between the March Equinoxes in 2016 and 2017 was 365 days, 5 hours, 58 minutes, and 36 seconds.

 Celebrating New Beginnings